MCP (Model Context Protocol) Explained: How OpenClaw Talks to Your Tools

 }

-The server executes the action and returns the result:
+The server validates the arguments against the schema, executes the operation, and returns structured content:

 {